dr-lab/CarND-Extended-Kalman-Filter-Project/README.md

 ## Running OUTPUT

-Final RMSE out as Bellow
+Final RMSE output as Bellow

     42["estimate_marker",{"estimate_x":-7.23245983073131,"estimate_y":10.8959188865611,"rmse_vx":0.451266739945118,"rmse_vy":0.43993508070814,"rmse_x":0.097317778752952,"rmse_y":0.0854597168623381}]

 The simulator screenshot as bellow:

   ![simulator][simulator]

+  The RMS output meets the requirements which is as bellow

+    px, py, vx, vy output coordinates must have an RMSE <= [.11, .11, 0.52, 0.52]

 # Program IDE setup and Build